 The National Parks and Wildlife Act 1974 (NPW Act) provides the basis for legal protection and management of National Parks estate and Aboriginal sites and objects in NSW.
-In developing the strategy it is important to locate rural residential land so that is does not adversely impact on places, objects or sites listed under the NPW Act.
-Additionally, rural residential development would not be located within or near a national park.
+In developing the strategy it is important to locate large lot residential land so that is does not adversely impact on places, objects or sites listed under the NPW Act.
+Additionally, large lot residential development would not be located within or near a national park.